-A: When you enroll in Medicare Part D (prescription drug plan) coverage, you will — depending on your plan — likely pay a monthly premium, an annual deductible, and coinsurance (a percentage of cost of your prescription drugs).
+A: When you enroll in Medicare Part D (prescription drug plan) coverage, you will — depending on your plan — likely pay a monthly premium, an annual deductible, and coinsurance (a percentage of cost of your prescription drugs) or copays.

-Premiums vary by plan and by geographic region, but the average monthly cost of a prescription drug plan (PDP) was $36.68/month in 2015, and is increasing by 13 percent, to $41.46/month, in 2016, assuming beneficiaries keep their existing plans.
+Premiums vary by plan and by geographic region, but the average monthly cost of a prescription drug plan (PDP) is $43.48/month in 2018, weighted by 2017 enrollment, and including both basic and enhanced plans.
 (Premiums are higher for people with incomes above $85,000 or $170,000 for a married couple.)
-The 2016 premium increase is expected to be the largest since 2009, even if a significant number of enrollees shop around and switch to a different plan during open enrollment (October 15, 2015 through December 7, 2015).

-The maximum annual deductible in 2016 for Medicare D plans will be $360, up from $320 in 2015.
-This is the largest year-over-year deductible increase in Part D history.
+The maximum annual deductible in 2018 for Medicare Part D plans is $405, up from $400 in 2017.
 But not all plans have deductibles, and some have deductibles that are lower than the maximum allowed.
-Roughly two thirds of Part D enrollees will have a deductible in 2016.

-PDP policyholders pay coinsurance of 25 percent of the cost of their drugs during their initial coverage period until the total of their prescription drug costs (including what they’ve paid and what the plan has paid, which is typically the other 75 percent of the cost of the drugs) reaches $3,750 in 2018 (up from $3,700 in 2017).
+PDP policyholders pay copays or coinsurance (typically 25 percent of the cost of their drugs) during their initial coverage period until the total of their prescription drug costs (including what they’ve paid and what the plan has paid, which is typically the other 75 percent of the cost of the drugs) reaches $3,750 in 2018 (up from $3,700 in 2017).
 The deductible is included in the portion that the beneficiary pays, so if your deductible is $405, that counts towards the $3,750 initial coverage threshold.

-In 2016, if the PDP plan holder’s prescription drug costs exceed $3,310, they have hit the Part D “donut hole.”
-At this point, they’ll pay coinsurance of 45 percent for brand name drugs and 58 percent for generics, until their total out-of-pocket spending for the year reaches $4,850 (prior to the ACA, enrollees paid the full cost of their drugs while in the donut hole; the ACA is gradually closing the donut hole, and it will be gone by 2020).
+In 2018, if the PDP plan holder’s total prescription drug costs exceed $3,750, they have hit the Part D “donut hole.”
+At this point, they’ll pay coinsurance of 35 percent for brand name drugs and 44 percent for generics, until their total out-of-pocket spending for the year reaches $5,000 (prior to the ACA, enrollees paid the full cost of their drugs while in the donut hole; the ACA is gradually closing the donut hole, and it will be gone by 2020).

-After total out-of-pocket drug spending reaches $4,850 in 2016 (including the manufacturer discount while in the donut hole), the plan holder has reached the “catastrophic coverage” level, during which the plan holder pays 5 percent of prescription drug costs, or a nominal premium ($3.35 for generics, and $8.35 for brand-name drugs), whichever is greater.
+After total out-of-pocket drug spending reaches $5,000 in 2018 (including the manufacturer discount while in the donut hole), the plan holder has reached the “catastrophic coverage” level, during which the plan holder pays 5 percent of prescription drug costs, or a nominal premium ($3.35 for generics, and $8.35 for brand-name drugs), whichever is greater.